jonnadal/choice/README.md

 [![LICENSE](https://img.shields.io/crates/l/choice.svg)](https://github.com/jonnadal/choice/blob/master/LICENSE)

 This crate is similar to [`either`](https://crates.io/crates/either) but supports an unbounded number of variants.
+See [the API docs](https://docs.rs/choice) for examples and more details.

 ## Contribution